sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-02.md

     Task UpsertSessionBatchAsync(List<Message> messages, List<DebugLog> debugLogs, Session session);
 ```

 #### Update Cosmos DB Service

-Next let's implement the interface above in our service layer.
+Next let's implement this interface in our service layer.

-What is interesting to call out here is that we are implementing this functionality using the transactional batch feature for Cosmos DB.
+We are implementing this functionality using the transactional batch feature for Cosmos DB.
 This allows users to insert, update or delete multiple documents at the same time in the context of a transaction.
-In our scenario here, we are inserting or updating multiple documents at the same time for the current agent chat session.
-Within the agent chat session, the user message and each response (can be multiple) is stored as a separate document in Cosmos DB, but they all share the same partition key which means these can be treated as an atomic unit of work and done within a transaction.
+In our scenario here, we are inserting or updating multiple chat history documents simultaneously, and optionally debug logs as well.
+Within the agent chat session, the user message and each response (there can be multiple) is stored as a separate document in Cosmos DB.
+These all share the same Cosmos DB partition key which means they can be committed atomically within a transaction.

 To begin, navigate to the `/Services` folder in the `ChatInfrastructure` project.

 Open the `CosmosDBService.cs` class.

 Scroll to the end of the file.
-Before the last curly brace copy and paste the code below:
+Before the *second to the last* curly brace copy and paste the code below:

 ```csharp
         public async Task UpsertSessionBatchAsync(List<Message> messages, List<DebugLog>debugLogs, Session session)